kinvolk/lokomotive/docs/concepts/components.md

 > If this command is executed in the directory containing cluster configuration, `lokoctl` will try
 > to install the component on configured cluster.
 If no configuration is found, the configuration
 > from `KUBECONFIG` environment variable will be used.
-If th environment variable is empty,
+If the environment variable is empty,
 > `~/.kube/config` file will be used.

 >To use specific `kubeconfig` file, `--kubeconfig` flag can be used.